n-deleforge/tower/README.md

 ## Changelog

-- 1.9 : New design (more is to come), escape removed, difficulty more balanced
+- 1.9 : New design (more is to come), escape removed, difficulty more balanced and quality of life improvements
 - 1.8 : New menu, vibration added, wind spirit event removed, more JS and CSS cleaning
 - 1.7 : End and special events removed to keep this version simplier, much JS rewriting and cleaning, CSS variables added and general cleaning
 - 1.6 : End to the game added with the 100th floor and some special events which can occurs